fpoirotte/save-editor-AGB-AY5E/docs/Usage.md

 !["General Information" view](general_info.png)

-This view allows the game's general settings to be customized:
+This view allows various general values to be customized:

 *   Current in-game date.
 The calendar also shows what in-game events are set to occur on each date (such as delivery of the Yu-Gi-Oh!
-Magazine).
+Magazine, special matches, Ghouls encounter, etc.).
+*   The number of duels won since the last publication of Weekly Yu-Gi-Oh! / Yu-Gi-Oh!
+Magazine and the last Booster Pack received.
+    When the number of victories is greater than 10, or greater than 6 and the Booster Pack in the next publication is different from the last one received, a Normal Rare, Secret Rare or Ultra Rare card is guaranteed to be included in the pack the player will receive.
+*   The last duelist the player faced.
+This is used by the game to adapt some messages (to make it sound like a rematch if the player starts a new duel against the same opponent), but has no real impact on the overall game.
+*   Whether some announcements will activate:
+    * `Announce new duelists`: the next time the player goes to the game's `Campaign` menu, an announcement will be made about the availability of new duelists.
+    * `Announce new Booster Pack`: the next time the player wins a duel, an announcement will be made about the availability of a new Booster Pack.

+It also enables customization of values related to Grandpa's Cup and the National Championship:

+*   Whether the player has qualified for the final round in the Grandpa Cup held in June.
-*   Round in the November National Championship the player has qualified for.
+*   The round the player has qualified for in the National Championship held in November.
+*   How many times the player has won the National Championship (e.g. at least 2 victories are required to unlock Simon).

 **Note:** the in-game date cannot be set to a value before January 1st, 2001, nor after June 6th, 2180.